 Monitoring points to be used during the pilot study demonstration will be installed.
 Four new leachate collection well clusters will be installed in and around the percolation area, as shown in Figure 4.
 Each leachate collection well cluster will provide the ability to collect water samples from three discrete depth intervals.

-Existing monitoring wells, also shown in Figure 4, will also be utilized as monitoring locations where possible, though the final selection of the pilot study location may necessitate adding new monitoring wells.
+Three groundwater monitoring wells, also shown in Figure 4, will also be utilized as monitoring and sampling locations.
+Existing groundwater monitoring wells will be utilized for this purpose if possible, though the final selection of the pilot study location may necessitate adding new monitoring wells.

-The bermed percolation pond will be flooded with stabilized Lake Mead water obtained from a metered connection located near the old Building D-1.
+The bermed percolation pond or drip system will be supplied with stabilized Lake Mead water obtained from a metered connection located near the old Building D-1.
 Five days a week, water will be introduced to the percolation area.
 An inert and distinctive tracer material, such as sodium bromide, may be added to this water to provide a direct indication of subsurface flow.
-Water will be allowed to percolate into the ground, and the rate of infiltration will be observed by monitoring the depth of water in the pond.
+Water will be allowed to percolate into the ground, and the rate of infiltration will be observed by monitoring a flow totalizer on the water connection.
 The evaporation rate will be estimated by monitoring the water level in an evaporation pan located near the pilot test area.
 This procedure will continue for up to six weeks.